 *Angela Ackley, MSN, RN is the Manager of the Emergency Department at Eaton Rapids Medical Center, a rural community hospital in Eaton Rapids, MI. **Ashley Benjamin, RN is the Assistant Director of Nursing and Staff Development Coordinator at Holt Senior Care and Rehabilitation Center in Holt, MI. ***Antigoni Tzumakas, BSN, RN is a Nurse Case Manager providing community services to elderly individuals through the Tri-County Office on Aging.

-Community Education Forum
+2019 Community Education Forum Pilot

-On April 13, 2019, CACNN kicked off its first educational forum Launch Your Nursing Career: Tips & Strategies for that First Nursing Job.
+On April 13, 2019, CACNN kicked off the pilot of its first educational forum Launch Your Nursing Career: Tips & Strategies for that First Nursing Job.
 The purpose of the event was for nursing students to explore a variety of practice environments, career planning tips and strategies for successful employment as a registered nurse.
 Nursing students attended from area programs including Baker College, Davenport University, Lansing Community College and Michigan State University.
 Volunteer representatives from Michigan State University College of Nursing (MSU-CON); McLaren of Greater Lansing; Sparrow Health System; Holt Senior Care & Rehab; VA Medical Center; Davenport University, and ANA-MI provided presentations.

 Topics included resume and interviewing tips; working in hospice, long- term care and rehab, behavioral health, and ambulatory care; communicating with physicians/colleagues; time management & prioritization; and advocacy/professionalism.
 Each attendee will complete an evaluation and provide feedback to inform the development of the larger forum in October.